-- Efficiency — is your team efficient in their assigned tasks and projects?
+- Efficiency — What’s your team’s efficiency with assigned tasks and projects?

-- Turnaround time — what time it takes to achieve goals?
+- Turnaround time — What time does it take to achieve goals?

-- Volume — how many goals/tasks have they accomplished?
-For example: how many emails sent?
+- Volume — How many goals/tasks have they accomplished?
+For example: how many emails were sent?

-Here are some other examples to help you better assess your current team’s performance.
+Here are other examples to help you better assess your team’s performance.

-After going through the previous section and setting SMART goals for your team, it’s now time to assess how they achieve these goals.
+Once you have delegated tasks and have set SMART goals for your team, now is the perfect time to assess how they have achieved those goals.

 - Does your team deliver work on time while maintaining the expected quality?

-- Do your workers struggle to meet deadlines?
+- Do your employees struggle to meet deadlines?

 - Do they relax for a while and only start working hard once the deadline approaches and deliver work at the last minute?

-You might wonder what the relevance of this metric is.
+What is the relevance of this metric?
 If your team delivers on time, does it matter how they did it?

-The challenge with teams that work hard only when deadlines approach is that most often, they may reach burn out.
+The challenge with teams that work hard only when deadlines approach is that they may often reach burnout.

 And if your team is struggling to meet deadlines, you need to ask yourself what the reasons are.